hayaunderscore/UmaLauncher/readme.md

 # Uma Launcher
-Software that enhances the Uma Musume (Japanese DMM Version) experience.
+Software that enhances the Uma Musume (JP) experience.

-## NOTE: *Uma Launcher only works with the Japanese DMM version of Uma Musume!
-The Japanese and Global Steam releases are not currently supported!*
+## NOTE: *Uma Launcher only works with the Japanese versions of Uma Musume!
+The Global Steam release is not currently supported!*

 [Frequently Asked Questions](FAQ.md)